Point of Sale

 What does net profit margin measure?

-Your net profit margin represents the money your restaurant makes after accounting for all operating costs, including CoGS, labor, rent, equipment, and utilities.
+Your net profit margin represents the money your restaurant makes after accounting for all operating costs, including CoGS, labor, rent, equipment, hardware, and utilities.

 Why net profit margin is important to measure

 Being profitable opens up a world of possibility for growth, expansion, investors, and even selling your business for a pretty penny.

 Any profit is cause to celebrate, but 6% is the average restaurant profit.
 Of course, profit margins vary by concept.